 Marburg Disease Outbreaks

-Marburg virus is a Filovirus disease (MVD) that causes a severe and often fatal (up to 88%) viral hemorrhagic fever (VHF) infection.
+Marburg virus is a Filovirus disease (MVDthat causes a severe and often fatal (up to 88%) viral hemorrhagic fever (VHF) infection.
 MVD was observed for the first time in 1967 during an outbreak in Marburg a der Lahn and Frankfurt am Main, West Germany.
 Twenty-nine people developed clinical signs, and seven eventually died.
-Before developing the disease, all primary MVD cases directly interacted with grivets imported from Uganda or with grivet-derived tissues.
+Before developing the disease, MVD patients directly interacted with grivets imported from Uganda or with grivet-derived tissues.

 The Republic of Burundi authorities confirmed via Twitter on March 28, 2023, the death of a third person following a mysterious illness that broke out in the northwest area.
 Local authorities have been ordered to prevent passengers from neighboring Tanzania from spreading Marburg disease.

 On February 14, 2023, the Cameroon Regional Health Ministry reported two suspected MVD cases in the Olamze Commune.
-Cameroon previously restricted movement along the Equatorial Guinea border and restricted the movement of populations at the border.
+Cameroon previously restricted movement along the border with Equatorial Guinea, limiting the movement of populations in the area.
 It also activated the incident management system throughout the region.

 Equatorial Guinea Marburg Outbreak

-Separately, the U.S. CDC updated its Level 2 travel alert regarding EG's MVD outbreak on May 12, 2023, stating, 'Reconsider non-essential travel to mainland Equatorial Guinea.'
-The U.K. says health professionals should remain alert for travelers returning from MVD-affected areas who develop symptoms compatible with MVD.
-Guidance and information about high-consequence infectious disease and its management in England, as well as further information and advice about Marburg fever, are available from the U.K. Health Security Agency.
+Separately, the U.S. CDC updated its Level 2 travel advisory for EG regarding the MVD outbreak on May 12, 2023, stating, 'Reconsider non-essential travel to mainland EG.' The UK says health professionals should remain alert for travelers returning from MVD-affected areas who develop symptoms compatible with MVD.
+Guidance and information about high-consequence infectious diseases and their management in England, as well as additional information and advice on Marburg fever, are available from the UK.
+Health Security Agency.

 The European Centre for Disease Prevention and Control (ECDC) reported on March 25, 2023, that the likelihood of exposure and infection for EU/EEA citizens traveling or residing in the affected areas in Equatorial Guinea is currently very low.
 The most likely route of introduction of MVD into Europe would be via infected travelers.
 Should a case be imported, the likelihood of the spread of MVD within Europe is considered to be very low, says the ECDC.

-The WHO Director-General stated on February 15, 2023, that the Gabonese Republic is preparing to rapidly detect, isolate, and care for suspected MVD cases.
+The WHO Director-General stated on February 15, 2023, that the Gabonese Republic is preparing to rapidly detect, isolate, and care for suspected cases of MVD.
 More than 163 people have crossed the borders between Equatorial Guinea, Cameroon, and Gabon.

 Germany Marburg Virus Event

-Marburg virus disease was first detected in 1967 after outbreaks in Marburg, Frankfurt, Germany, and Serbia.
-The outbreak was associated with laboratory work using African green monkeys imported from Uganda.
+Marburg virus disease was first detected in 1967 following outbreaks in Marburg and Frankfurt, Germany, as well as in Serbia.
+The outbreak was associated with laboratory work involving green monkeys imported from Uganda.

 The Nigeria Centre for Disease Control and Prevention confirmed in late February 2023 that there is a moderate risk of importing the Marburg virus into the country.